 KKR & Co.
 Inc. (KKR) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 0.56% over the past month, outpacing the Finance sector's gain of 0.47% and lagging the S&P 500's gain of 2.67% in that time.
+Coming into today, shares of the company had gained 3.65% in the past month.
+In that same time, the Finance sector gained 2.27%, while the S&P 500 gained 5.04%.

-KKR & Co.
-Inc. will be looking to display strength as it nears its next earnings release.
-On that day, KKR & Co.
-Inc. is projected to report earnings of $1.03 per share, which would represent year-over-year growth of 37.33%.
-Meanwhile, our latest consensus estimate is calling for revenue of $844.89 million, up 71.27% from the prior-year quarter.
+Investors will be hoping for strength from KKR & Co.
+Inc. as it approaches its next earnings release.
+In that report, analysts expect KKR & Co.
+Inc. to post earnings of $1.03 per share.
+This would mark year-over-year growth of 37.33%.
+Our most recent consensus estimate is calling for quarterly revenue of $864.89 million, up 75.32% from the year-ago period.

-KKR's full-year Zacks Consensus Estimates are calling for earnings of $4.32 per share and revenue of $3.52 billion.
-These results would represent year-over-year changes of -2.7% and +19.38%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.32 per share and revenue of $3.6 billion.
+These totals would mark changes of -2.7% and +22.1%, respectively, from last year.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 5.12% lower within the past month.
 KKR & Co.
-Inc. is holding a Zacks Rank of #3 (Hold) right now.
+Inc. currently has a Zacks Rank of #3 (Hold).

 Digging into valuation, KKR & Co.
-Inc. currently has a Forward P/E ratio of 13.76.
-This valuation marks a premium compared to its industry's average Forward P/E of 10.62.
+Inc. currently has a Forward P/E ratio of 13.92.
+For comparison, its industry has an average Forward P/E of 11.13, which means KKR & Co.
+Inc. is trading at a premium to the group.

-Meanwhile, KKR's PEG ratio is currently 2.86.
+We can also see that KKR currently has a PEG ratio of 2.89.
 This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Financial - Investment Management stocks are, on average, holding a PEG ratio of 0.86 based on yesterday's closing prices.
+The Financial - Investment Management industry currently had an average PEG ratio of 0.85 as of yesterday's close.

 Click to get this free report